fefa4ka/ocp/README.md

 *   Authentication handling (passing API keys to backends).
 *   Request/Response transformation for non-compatible backends.
 *   Authentication handling (passing API keys to backends, currently only supports forwarding the MODEL_LIST_AUTH_TOKEN).
-*   Request/Response transformation for non-compatible backends (currently assumes backend is OpenAI compatible).
+*   Request/Response transformation for non-compatible backends (currently supports OpenAI, Anthropic, Gemini, and Cohere).
 *   More sophisticated routing strategies (e.g., based on model family AND handle, allowing different base URLs for different providers even if served from the same model list endpoint).
 *   Load balancing.
 *   Support for other OpenAI endpoints (e.g., Embeddings).